·Research

 Cross-deployment generalizationEffectiveness when transferred to an organization with different role, tool surface, operatorsOperational viability

 Table 2.
 Metrics that an evaluation framework for agent monitoring would need to expose.
 Each maps to a constraint identified in Section 7.
-We do not specify thresholds; the appropriate operating point depends on the risk tolerance and deployment context of the organization using the monitor.
+Operating thresholds depend on the organization's risk tolerance and deployment context.

-A few observations about what this framework would require methodologically.
-First, alignment capture rate is the most difficult metric to measure cleanly, because it requires a labeling protocol that captures the conditional structure of legitimate use, which is itself a research problem (Section 8.5).
-Second, the framework cannot rely on static test sets.
-The systems being monitored adapt at runtime; the systems used to attack them adapt too.
+Alignment capture rate is the hardest metric to measure cleanly because it requires a labeling protocol that captures the conditional structure of legitimate use, which is itself a research problem (Section 8.5).
+Static test sets also fail to represent systems and adversaries that adapt at runtime.
 A useful benchmark must include adversarial agents that themselves adapt to the monitor, in the same way that frontier agents adapt to environment feedback in evaluations like ExploitGym ([1]) and CAI A/D ([2]).
-Third, the bootstrap-robustness and escalation-distribution metrics require running the benchmark across a temporal window long enough for the relevant dynamics to manifest.
-A point-in-time measurement misses both of these failure modes by construction.
-Fourth, the framework should include both white-box and black-box scenarios, since the available signal set differs between them and a benchmark that only addresses one regime will systematically advantage architectures designed for that regime.

 8.1 Unfaithful chain of thought

 The verbalized reasoning that a model produces during inference is not, in general, a faithful description of the computation that produced its output.
-Lanham et al. ([4]) established this in 2023: perturbations to the verbalized reasoning often do not change the final answer, suggesting that the reasoning is not load-bearing for the answer.
+Lanham et al. ([4]) established this in 2023: perturbations to the verbalized reasoning often do not change the final answer, suggesting that verbalized reasoning need not be causally necessary for the answer.
 Subsequent work on reasoning-specialized models ([5]) confirmed that the unfaithfulness persists in systems explicitly trained to reason step-by-step before answering.
 The relationship between verbalized chain of thought and underlying computation is at best correlational, often post-hoc, and sometimes outright misleading.

 For monitoring, this has direct consequences.
 A monitor that relies on the verbalized chain of thought as evidence that the agent has reasoned about a decision in a particular way is relying on an unreliable signal.
-The agent may have reached the decision by a different path, and the verbalized reasoning may have been generated to be palatable rather than to be accurate.
-The implication is not that text-based monitoring is worthless; it is that any decision sensitive to the model's reasoning needs to be cross-checked against more causally proximate or behaviorally grounded signals where available, usually the latent-state surface (Section 6.3) and the action surface (Section 6.2).
+The agent may have reached the decision by a different path, and the verbalized reasoning may have been generated to be palatable rather than accurate.
+Text-based monitoring remains useful when corroborated by causally proximate or behaviorally grounded signals, usually the latent-state surface (Section 6.3) and the action surface (Section 6.2).

 8.2 Encoded reasoning and steganographic chain of thought